Elite Pro Training Method

 Age Appropriate Training

-Phase 1 Age 8-10: Physical Development Golden Age of Learning
+**Phase 1 Age 8-10: Physical Development - The Golden Age of Learning**

-• Tactical, positional training, mental development and system of play/speed of play are introduced.
-Degree of learning is medium.
+This phase introduces tactical and positional training, mental development, and systems of play/speed of play.
+The complexity of learning is moderate.

-Phase III Age 14-18: Tactical Development Elite/Advance Learning Concepts
+**Phase III Age 14-18: Tactical Development - Elite/Advanced Learning Concepts**

 “Winners Never Quit, Quitters Never Wins ” Vince Lombardi